Toastmaster Bob’s helpful hints for your wedding

 Which side

 Remember that the Bridegroom is the Bride’s ‘right hand man’.
-In other words, for the Royal-wedding-coup_1883621iceremony, photos and seating on the top table, the Bridegroom is on the right hand side of his Bride.
+In other words, for the ceremony, photos and seating on the top table, the Bridegroom is on the right hand side of his Bride.
 When walking down the aisle, Dad is on his daughter’s left side.
 Best remembered by saying ‘the Bride has left her Father for her right hand man’.

 Removing the veil